thejspr/backboneindex/README.md

 application.
 To update the Backbone wiki, go to `parser/backbone.wiki` and `git pull`.
 To get started, run `./bin/setup`

+For local development, start the server with `grunt serve`.

 ## Roadmap

 * Filter by keyword/search.